brunoleaomaia/grunt-templates-store/README.md

 # grunt-templates-store

-> Generates a Templates Store
+> Grunt plugin to store templates in a Javascript Collection.

 ## Getting Started
 This plugin requires Grunt `~0.4.4`